whipowill/wow-addon-playerbots/README.md

 ## Changelog

-- Minor edits to original code to work PlayerBots.
+- Minor edits to original code to work w/ PlayerBots.
-- Made it so SelectedBotPanel only shows if RosterPanel is already open.
+- SelectedBotPanel only shows if RosterPanel is already open.

 ## References